AVAILABLE NOW – all new on P3D v4.5HF3, as well as P3D v5!

 The FSLabs A320 includes an entirely custom animated external model, a complete 2D panel set and a fully immersive 3D virtual cockpit, allowing the flight simulator pilot an in-depth experience of this very popular aircraft.
 Additional features for the FSLabs A320 include a robust Flight Management and Guidance System (FMGS) with proper SID/STAR tracking; lateral and vertical flight management which follows the ARINC 424-19 specification in full detail; the entire range of aircraft systems; and the complete custom Fly-By-Wire implementation featured in the actual aircraft.
-The FSLabs A320 is the pinnacle of simulation fidelity in add-on aircraft for Microsoft FSX and reaches a broad market ranging from the beginner in glass cockpit airliners to the simulation expert who wishes to enjoy a virtual environment that is unparalleled in the desktop simulation world.
+The FSLabs A320 is the pinnacle of simulation fidelity in add-on aircraft for desktop simulators and reaches a broad market ranging from the beginner in glass cockpit airliners to the simulation expert who wishes to enjoy a virtual environment that is unparalleled in the desktop simulation world.

 For more information, visit our FSLabs A320-X forum here.

 - Activation of this product will take place automatically if your PC is connected to the Internet, or using a manual process if you wish to run the product offline on a separate computer.
-The computer running the A320-X is required to be connected to the Internet for periodic serial number revalidation.
+The computer running the A320-X is required to be connected to the Internet for periodic serial number validation.

 Complete 2D panel set accompanies a fully modeled Virtual Cockpit with high resolution textures.